ghani35/Experimental-Robotics-Project-1/README.md

 ### Environment
  It is a 2D-environmen built up with 4 rooms `R1 R2 R3 R4`, 2 corridors `C1 C2` and one special room `E` used as a waiting room befor filling the map, and a charging station as well.
 And 7 doors `D1 ...
 D7`
 ### Senario
- We have a survallience robot that moves in a 2D environment, the robot keeps moving between the corridors *C1* and *C2*
+ We have a survallience robot that moves in a 2D environment.
+First the robot waits in room **E** untill the whol map  is loaded into the ontology, then the robot keeps moving between the corridors **C1** and **C2** for infinit time.
+The robot must go to the charging station **E** when its battery is low, otherwise he must visit the **urgent** rooms if any, then goes back to its normal behavior moving between cooridors.